What is a LIMS?

 Increased Efficiency

-What can you accomplish?
-With automation and workflow mapping, you could double the number of daily samples processed, just as one lab did at the height of the COVID-19 testing crunch.
-By reducing manual intervention, labs can focus on more complex tasks, thereby increasing overall throughput.
+By reducing manual intervention, your lab can focus on more complex tasks, thereby increasing overall throughput.
 For more efficiency tips, check out our guide to 6 ways a LIMS can make your lab more efficient.

 Improved Data Accuracy

+With a LIMS, manual data entry becomes a thing of the past, speeding up your staff and boosting data integrity in the process.
 Manual data entry is prone to errors and can be time-consuming.
 By automating this process, LIMS reduces the likelihood of human error.
 By eliminating tedious manual data entry, you could join the 90% of users for whom a LIMS improves data integrity.
-This accuracy is crucial, especially in fields requiring stringent documentation and compliance with regulatory standards.

 Enhanced Collaboration